dwarvesf/brainery/hiring/open-positions/marketing-and-communications-specialist.md

 tags:
   - hiring
   - career
-title: Executive Assistant
+  - marketing
+  - communications
+  - specialist
+title: Marketing and Communications Specialist
-date: 2023-12-15
+date: 2024-02-28
-description: We are seeking a highly organized, proactive, and experienced Executive Assistant to provide support to our senior executives.
-The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.
+description: The ideal candidate will have a passion for technology, a strong understanding of the software development industry, and excellent communication skills.
+This role will involve developing and implementing marketing strategies, creating compelling content, managing social media presence, and maintaining effective communication with both internal and external stakeholders.
 authors:
   - nikki
-  - vitran
 menu:
 toc: false
 notice:
 type: hiring
 hide_frontmatter: false
 event_date:
-hiring: false
+hiring: true
 ---

-## We're looking for an Executive Assistant to join Dwarves and work remotely.
+## We're looking for Marketing & Communications Specialists to join Dwarves and work remotely.

-**We are seeking a highly organized, proactive, and experienced Executive Assistant to provide support to our senior executives.
-The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.**
+The ideal candidate will have a passion for technology, a strong understanding of the software development industry, and excellent communication skills.

+This role will involve developing and implementing marketing strategies, creating compelling content, managing social media presence, and maintaining effective communication with both internal and external stakeholders.

 > 🤘 **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)